The PR BlogCreativityStorytelling & Writing10 Storytelling Elements (Found in Almost All Great Stories)

 3. The Incident

-The event sets everything in motion.
+The event sets the story in motion.
 It should occur early and keep the story moving forward.

 4. The Reveal